on2-dev/.github/profile/README.md

 ![On2 Logo and slogan - Tech Product Makers](https://github.com/on2-dev/.github/blob/master/profile/on2-dev.png)

 On2 is Brazilian software house that helps companies to build their products using bleeding-edge technologies.
+We have opening positions: https://github.com/on2-dev/jobs/blob/main/README.md

 ### 💻 Technology as a cornerstone
 Technology is the foundation for innovation.